-EDU420 Middle School: Methods and Curriculum (4)-Analysis of curricular issues of middle school: methods and strategies of teaching in content areas, teaming, and interdisciplinary planning.
+EDU420 Middle School: Methods and Curriculum (4)-Analysis of curricular issues of middle school.
+Examination of research and practice in methods and strategies of teaching in content areas, teaming, and interdisciplinary planning.
 Field experience required.
 Prerequisites: senior standing and full approval for middle school major.
 Materials fee.